UK top court gives Uber drivers benefits in landmark ruling - WTMJ

 Associated Press

-The ruling paves the way for Uber drivers to get benefits such as paid holidays and the minimum wage, handing defeat to the ride-hailing giant in the culmination of a long-running legal battle.
+The ruling that the drivers should be classed as “workers” and not self-employed is a big defeat for the ride-hailing giant.
+And it could inspire similar legal action against other companies who rely on gig workers as well as influence courts in other countries grappling with the issue, experts said.

-The Supreme Court’s seven judges unanimously rejected Uber’s appeal against an employment tribunal ruling, which had found that two Uber drivers were “workers” under British law.
+The seven Supreme Court judges who heard the case unanimously rejected Uber’s appeal against an employment tribunal ruling that two Uber drivers were “workers” under British law.

 Yaseen Aslam and James Farrar, the two drivers, cheered the outcome.

-Uber, which has 65,000 active drivers in the U.K., had argued that Aslam and Farrar were independent contractors.
+San Francisco-based Uber, which has 65,000 active drivers and 5 million regular users in the U.K., had argued that Aslam and Farrar were independent contractors.
 The company said it respected the court’s decision, which it argued focused on a small number of drivers who used the Uber app in 2016.

 “Since then we have made some significant changes to our business, guided by drivers every step of the way,” Jamie Heywood, Uber’s regional general manager for Northern and Eastern Europe, said in a statement.
 “These include giving even more control over how they earn and providing new protections like free insurance in case of sickness or injury.”